WISPO-POP/PowerPlots.jl/docs/src/examples/advanced examples.md

 }
 ```

-It is possible to inspect the internal structure of out plot `p` in json format which is as follows:
+It is possible to inspect the internal structure of out plot `p` in JSON format which is as follows:

 ```json
 p={